General

 The Architecture Determines the Accuracy

 The engineering requirements are specific: five data signal categories feeding a constraint engine that recomputes with every meaningful change, connected to intervention and communication systems that act on predictions before failures materialise.
-Systems meeting this architecture are already achieving 95%+ accuracy at enterprise scale.
+Locus’ platform meets this architecture and is already achieving 95%+ accuracy at enterprise scale across global markets.

 The question for supply chain leaders evaluating this capability is not whether 15-minute precision is possible.
 It is whether your current system’s architecture can ever achieve it — or whether it was designed for an era when 60-minute windows were good enough.